lbattaglioli2000/atcs-blog/README.md

 That's still super vague, just like all of the test questions in this class.

 To fill out a god damn issue report, just go to [the issues page](https://github.com/lbattaglioli2000/atcs-blog/issues/new) and fill out the damn form.
 I'll get back to you eventually.

+## Wiki
+The project's wiki will have a detailed explanation of each component of the lab, once completed.